 Welcome to the Energy in Twente website

-Hermen Toersche to defend PhD Thesis on 21st of October
+Richard van Leeuwen to defend PhD Thesis on 18th of May

 The world of energy is changing rapidly and will continue to do so in the future.
 This change is fuelled by political and environmental reasons to move away from the use of high carbon emitting fossil fuels to renewable energy sources (RES) such as wind, solar and hydro.
 The conventional system of electricity being produced in bulk by large facilities is changing to system where electricity is produced in a more distributed matter in smaller amounts, closer to where it is consumed.
 Examples of this are photovoltaic (PV) panels placed on rooftops and small scale wind farms placed near cities.
 This results in the power flow changing from being unidirectional from power plants to consumers to being bidirectional, with a flow ‘upstream’ during periods of high RES feed-in in certain area’s.